OneSignal/cli/README.md

 Arguments:
 * Path - path to the project directory
-* Entrypoint - Name of the target XCProject (iOS) or Application class file directory (Android) if no application class is available OneSignal will create it in the directory and name file provided
+* Entrypoint - Name of the target XCProject (iOS) or Application class file directory (Android) if no application class is available OneSignal will create it in the directory and name file provided.
+For the CLI to create the file for you, you will need to still put the directory and file name where you want the Application file to be created
 * LANG - programming language to use for ios (objc, swift) or Android (java, kotlin)
 * APPID - Optional.
 OneSignal App ID.
 Not yet used for iOS installs.